The pros and cons of a subscription business model are:

 Subscription business requires customer engagement to prevent churn.
 This continuous need for engagement can be exhausting and costly for businesses.
 The pressure to engage can also lead to forced or fake interactions.
 And frequent communications or updates might even annoy your clients.
 In fact, HubSpot found that 28% of customers feel overwhelmed by the frequency of communications from subscription services.

 This means businesses need to balance engagement with existing clients.
-In order to avoid harming the brand's reputation and risk losing clients.
+In order to avoid harming the brand’s reputation and risk losing clients.
 A Customer Thermometer report shows that 22% of subscribers canceled.
-They did so due to messages that were either excessive or irrelevant.
+They did so because of messages that were excessive or irrelevant.

 Con: Subscription business has high customer acquisition costs